-One of the best, and at times most challenging things, about being an expat in Sydney is flying visits back to Europe for the weddings of close friends.
-The most extreme yet was 36 hours for a destination wedding in Greece, specifically to watch one of my oldest friends Alex Stambouzou (now Rayner) getting married in Crete.
+One of the best, and at times most challenging things, about living in Sydney is flying visits back to Europe for weddings of close friends.
+The most extreme yet was 36 hours for a destination wedding in Greece.
+This trip was specifically to watch one of my oldest friends Alex Stambouzou (now Rayner) getting married in Crete.

-If you’re planning a trip to Greece, make sure you pick up your copy of Lonely Planet Greek Islands (Travel Guide)
+If you’re planning a trip to Greece, pick up your copy of Lonely Planet Greek Islands (Travel Guide)

 The popularity of destination weddings has risen in recent years.
 It’s easy to see why, you are usually choosing a location with guaranteed good weather, especially if you’re based in the UK, it’s usually cheaper, the scenery is stunning, and it can be turned into a week-long event and the start of a minimoon or longer honeymoon.
 A destination wedding in Greece offers all this and more; stunning food, a burgeoning local wine scene, a chance to experience an ancient culture and welcoming locals.

 Crete, the location of Alex’s wedding, is the largest of the Greek islands, located a 7 hour ferry ride from Athens or a short internal flight with Aegean Airways.
 You can also fly to Crete direct from the UK with EasyJet or British Airways.
 If travelling from Australia, it’s going to take you a little while longer and I don’t recommend a trip for only 36 hours!
 You can fly via the Middle East, or if like me you are trying to save some money you can opt for a Skyscanner special; I flew home to Sydney in via the following route; Crete to Athens to Istanbul to Bangkok to Sydney.
 It was so worth it.